-Barbarella Fokos is an award-winning writer and Emmy Award winning producer, a director, editor, emcee, jetsetter, lush – oh, and a dominatrix.
+Barbarella Fokos is an award-winning writer, Emmy Award winning producer, and award-winning filmmaker (producer, director, editor).
+She’s also an emcee, jetsetter, lush – oh, and a dominatrix.

 Okay, it’s actually me writing this now, so enough of that third-person nonsense.